Chiral vector bundles: Introduction

 \section{Introduction}

 The mathematical investigation of the nature of the topological phases of the matter is a recent hot topic in mathematical physics.
-Starting from the seminal work by Kane and Mele \cite{kane-mele-05}, where for the first time $\Z_2$ topological phases were predicted, a big effort has been devoted to the understanding of a general scheme for the complete classification of all possible phases of \emph{topological insulators}.
+Starting from the seminal work by Kane and Mele \cite{kane-mele-05}, where for the first time $\Z_2$ topological phases were predicted, a big effort has been devoted to the understanding of a general scheme for the complete classification of all possible phases of \emph{topological insulators} {\cite{altland-zirnbauer-97,schnyder-ryu-furusaki-ludwig-08,ryu-schnyder-furusaki-ludwig-10}}.
 The first considerable contribution to this program was provided by Kitaev's \virg{Periodic Table} for topological insulators and superconductors \cite{kitaev-09}.
-This is a $K$-theoretical-based procedure which organizes into a systematic scheme the \emph{stable} topological phases of symmetry-protected gapped free-fermion systems.
-A certain amount of valuable foundational works devoted to the justification and the generalization of Kitaev's table appeared in recent years: \cite{schnyder-ryu-furusaki-ludwig-08,ryu-schnyder-furusaki-ludwig-10,freed-moore-13, thiang-14,kennedy-zirnbauer-15} just to mention few of them.
+This is a $K$-theory-based procedure which organizes into a systematic scheme, the \emph{stable} topological phases of symmetry-protected gapped free-fermion systems. {Even though the idea of using $K$-theory in condensed matter dates back to the 80s with the seminal paper by Bellissard \cite{bellissard-86}, after the Kitaev's paper the interest in the subject exploded} and a certain amount of valuable foundational works devoted to the justification and the generalization of Kitaev's table appeared in recent years: \cite{freed-moore-13, thiang-14,kennedy-zirnbauer-15},{\cite{bourne-carey-rennie-16,grossmann-schulz-baldes-16, prodan-schulz-baldes-14,prodan-schulz-baldes-book-16, kellendonk-17,kubota-17}} just to mention few of them.